aslamhus/aslamhus/README.md

 I built a vanilla javascript video editor interface that can handle trimming and cropping videos in browser.
 While the editor doesn't perform the video manipulation it exports an object with user edits that can be sent to a server where these operations can be performed.
 You can see a work example here: [https://aslamhusain.com/video-editor/](https://aslamhusain.com/video-editor/)

 ### Rectangle Packer algorithm
 For a project I'm currently working on I need to stitch multiple videos together on the serverside to create the illusion of multiple videos playing simultaneously, which is not a viable option for the browser.
 The stiched video grids need to be created for different screen sizes.
-The problem I encountered was, how do I fit a variable number of videos into certain screen sizes while maximizing the space used?
-The videos' aspect ratio is known, but the grid size is not.
-I discoverd that this is a NP-Hard math problem, the Rectangle packing problem: "where the objective is to determine whether a given set of small rectangles can be placed inside a given large polygon, such that no two small rectangles overlap.
+The problem I encountered was, how do I fit a variable number of videos into various screen sizes while maximizing the space used?
+The videos' aspect ratio is known, but the grid dimensions and screen size are not.
+I discoverd that this is a NP-Hard math problem, the Rectangle packing problem "where the objective is to determine whether a given set of small rectangles can be placed inside a given large polygon, such that no two small rectangles overlap.
 Several variants of this problem have been studied."
-I wrote my own heuristic algorithm that finds a best fit.
+I wrote my own heuristic algorithm that finds a best fit by starting with a best guess for the size of each video and then adjusts until certain optimal constraints are met.

 The second problem was to handle looping of the videos.
 Each video in the grid loops, so the entire grid video must loop as well.
 The hitch is that the videos have variable lengths.
-I used the euclidian lowest common denomintaor and prime factorization in order to determine the shortest length the grid video would have to be in order to accommodate all the loops of the videos.
+I used the euclidian lowest common denomintaor with prime factorization in order to determine the shortest length the grid video would have to be in order to accommodate all the loops of the videos.

 I wrote a series of PHP classes to solve these problems and stich the videos together serverside using FFMPEG on the commandline.